micado-scale/ansible-micado/README.md

   policies:
   - scalability:
     type: tosca.policies.Scaling.MiCADO
-    targets: [ ADD_YOUR_VIRTUAL_MACHINE ]
+    targets: [ YOUR_VIRTUAL_MACHINE ]
         properties:
       ...

   - scalability:
     type: tosca.policies.Scaling.MiCADO
-    targets: [ ADD_YOUR_DOCKER_SERVICE ]
+    targets: [ YOUR_DOCKER_SERVICE ]
         properties:
       ...
 ```

 ### Docker based application description

-The TOSCA template Docker relevnat part has a following structure:
+The TOSCA template Docker relevnat part has a following structure.
+Under the node_templates section you can define one docker service.
+One docker service definiton is consit of three main part: type, properties, artifacts.
+The type has a fix value: ```tosca.nodes.MiCADO.Container.Application.Docker```.
+The properties section will be discussed later.
+Under the artifacts section you could define the docker image for the service.
+Optionally, you can define docker networks under the YOUR_DOCKER_NETWORK section like in a docker-compose file.

 ```
 topology_template:
   node_templates:
-    ADD_YOUR_DOCKER_SERVICE:
+    YOUR_DOCKER_SERVICE:
       type: tosca.nodes.MiCADO.Container.Application.Docker
       properties:
          ...
       artifacts:
        image:
          type: tosca.artifacts.Deployment.Image.Container.Docker
-         file: ADD_YOUR_DOCKER_IMAGE
+         file: YOUR_DOCKER_IMAGE
          repository: docker_hub
-    ADD_YOUR_DOCKER_NETWORK:
+    YOUR_DOCKER_NETWORK:
       type: tosca.nodes.MiCADO.network.Network.Docker
       properties:
         ...
 ```

 The properties are based on the original docker-compose file fields.
-Therefore, you could find more information about the properties in the [docker compose documentation](https://docs.docker.com/compose/compose-file/#service-configuration-reference).
+Therefore, you can find more information about the properties in the [docker compose documentation](https://docs.docker.com/compose/compose-file/#service-configuration-reference).
+The syntax of the property values is the same as in the docker-compose file.

-Under the DOCKER_SERVICE properties field you can add your docker service specific properties:
+Under the YOUR_DOCKER_SERVICE properties section you can add your docker service specific properties.
 - **command**: command line expression to be executed by the container.
 - **deploy**: Swarm specific deployment options.
 - **entrypoint**: Override the default entrypoint of container.